 One of the most obvious signs of a toxic work environment involves ineffective leadership.
 Ask yourself:

-If so, it’s almost a given that their attitudes help to foster a toxic work environment.
+If the answers to any of these questions is yes, it’s almost a given that their attitudes help to foster a toxic work environment.

 2. A lack of positive communication